prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 You will use Heroku's [release phase](https://devcenter.heroku.com/articles/release-phase) to run the `prisma migrate deploy` command so that the migrations are applied before the application starts.

-To learn more about Prisma Migrate's workflows, check out the [start from scratch guide](/getting-started/setup-prisma/start-from-scratch-typescript-postgres)
+To learn more about how migrations are created with Prisma Migrate, check out the [start from scratch guide](/getting-started/setup-prisma/start-from-scratch-typescript-postgres)

 ## 1. Download the example and install dependencies